MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 Visual Studio creates a minimal *CMakeLists.txt* file with only the name of the executable and the minimum CMake version required.
 You can manually edit this file however you like; Visual Studio will never overwrite your changes.
 You can specify CMake command-line arguments and environment variables in this file.
 Right-click on the root *CMakeLists.txt* file in **Solution Explorer** and choose **CMake settings for project**.
 To specify options for debugging, right-click on the project node and choose **Debug and launch settings**.

+Alternatively, you can bring your own CMake project to Visual Studio 2019 by opening any folder containing a root `CMakeLists.txt` directly in Visual Studio.
+The following section explains how to use "Open Folder" to open an existing repo.
 ::: moniker-end

 ::: moniker range=">=vs-2017"

 ## Open a CMake project folder

+You can bring your own CMake project to Visual Studio by opening any folder containing a root `CMakeLists.txt`.

 When you open a folder that contains an existing CMake project, Visual Studio uses variables in the CMake cache to automatically configure IntelliSense and builds.
 Local configuration and debugging settings get stored in JSON files.
 You can optionally share these files with others who are using Visual Studio.